drivelling-spinel/tartar/README.md

 4. Run TARTAR.EXE -file SIGIL2 to play both,
    or TARTAR.EXE -file SIGIL_~1 to only play the first part

+### Playing cancelled Eternity TC with Tartar

+... well, what remains of it anyway.

+1. Install Tartar with DOOM2.WAD IWAD

+2. Copy all files from GOODIES\TRIBUTE directory of the distribution into the same directory as TARTAR.EXE

+3. Run TARTAR.EXE -nodemo -file ETC ETCGFX2 ETCSKIN SWMP2021 ETC.DEH

+4. _Note_ that while this map originally by \@Quasar has been populated with the TC denizens, and gives a good idea of the surviving bestiary, some of the scripts may be off in current version of Tartar.
+Also playing with translucency enabled is advised.

 ### Playing classic Wolfendoom with Tartar